pottedplant/jetztencrypt/README.md

  * Because i don't have the time and nerves to implement it in some other language.
 * Why Java 8?
  * I'm lazy.
 Somebody volunteers to backport/rewrite?
-* But XYZ is soo cool/new/shiny/fancy/whatsoever!
- * Nope it's probably not.
-A viable alternative would be plain C or C++ where a mostly static binary with as few as possible dependencies would be nice.

 ## Build